Social media monitoring is now more relevant than ever.

 They talk about things they like and things they don’t like.
 They share their love and hatred.
-Truth is they talk a lot!
+The truth is they talk a lot!
 You cannot -and you don’t want to- control this.
 What you should do, though, is to always monitor and engage in conversation when appropriate!

 Have you used any of these tools?
 Do you think that there is a tool I should have mentioned but I didn’t?

-If you have a favourite to propose, make sure to let me know with a comment or a tweet!
+If you have a favorite to propose, make sure to let me know with a comment or a tweet!

 Dallas has a 12+ year experience in building successful Web Applications.